-In this article I want to highlight a useful and relatively new TwinCAT feature: Stand-alone PLC projects.
-As usual, Beckhoff’s InfoSys provides a good explanation on how to set-up and run such a project from scratch.
-However, there is relatively little information on why the separation might be a good idea, how to separate an existing project and some of the pitfalls you might encounter.
+In this article, I want to highlight a useful and fairly new TwinCAT feature: Stand-alone PLC projects.
+As usual, Beckhoff’s InfoSys provides a good explanation of how to set up and run such a project from scratch.
+However, there is little information on why the separation might be a good idea, how to separate an existing project, and some of the pitfalls you might encounter.

 This article was first published on the AllTwinCAT blog.

 A stand-alone PLC project “makes it possible to separate system, motion and I/O configuration from PLC development at project level”.
-In other words, the separation can prevent the configuration of one machine to influence the other.
-For example, one issue we were facing was that on our production machine we divided tasks over multiple cores, whereas in our development environments we would often run all tasks on a single core.
-It happened a few times that the development environment’s configuration was (partially) uploaded on the production machine, where it caused a bunch of issues as you can imagine.
+In other words, the separation can prevent the configuration of one machine from influencing the other.
+For example, one issue we faced was that on our production machine, we divided tasks over several cores, whereas in our development environments, we often ran all tasks on a single core.
+It happened a few times that the development environment’s configuration was (partially) uploaded on the production machine, where it caused several issues, as you can imagine.

-The problems of the example above were probably caused by a wrongful merge of the combined project.
-Because the .tsproj file of the combined project contains so much information, which also changes when you for example change your target system, it is very difficult not to make a mistake once in a while when merging the .tsproj files from different systems.
+The problems of the example above were probably caused by an incorrect merge of the combined project.
+Because the .tsproj file of the combined project contains so much information, which also changes when you, for example, change your target system, it is difficult to avoid mistakes when merging the .tsproj files from different systems.

-That’s why it is a good idea to separate the projects.
-Creating a separate PLC project from scratch is relatively straight forward, but only possible from version 4022.0.
-First you create a stand-alone PLC project.
+That’s why separating the projects is a good idea.
+Creating a separate PLC project from scratch is fairly straightforward but possible only from version 4022.0.
+First, you create a stand-alone PLC project.
 Then you create a separate TwinCAT project, where you import the TMC file from the stand-alone project.
-After that you can assign the tasks you created in the stand-alone PLC project to the system tasks in the TwinCAT project.
-Finally you activate your configuration in the TwinCAT project and then you can log into the PLC from the stand-alone project.
+After that, you can assign the tasks you created in the stand-alone PLC project to the system tasks in the TwinCAT project.
+Then, you activate your configuration in the TwinCAT project, and you can log into the PLC from the stand-alone project.

-It is also possible to separate an existing TwinCAT 3 project which includes the PLC project.
-In order to do that you first create a stand-alone project, much like above.
+Separating an existing TwinCAT 3 project that includes the PLC project is also possible.
+To do that, you first create a stand-alone project, much like above.
 You go to File > New Project > TwinCAT PLC Project and select an appropriate name for your project and save location and click OK.

 Then select “Empty PLC project” in the following screen.
-The name doesn’t really matter, because this project will be replaced by an existing one in the next step.
+The name doesn’t matter because this project will be replaced by an existing one in the next step.
 Click OK.

-Then right click on the PLC project and select “Change Project…”.
-Select the .plcproj file of the PLC project which you want to import.
+Then right-click on the PLC project and select “Change Project…”.
+Select the .plcproj file of the PLC project that you want to import.